Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 Societal-Level Factors

-While survivors experienced stigma from family members, stigmatization was also prevalent at the societal level.
-Traditional gender norms on masculinity and femininity, racial discrimination, and sexism are embedded within societal factors that contribute to IPHS—and, in turn, prevent survivors from seeking intervention or mental health support services and reporting their abuse.
+In addition to experiencing stigma from family members, survivors also faced stigmatization at the societal level.
+Traditional gender norms surrounding masculinity and femininity, racial discrimination, and sexism are embedded within societal factors that contribute to IPHS—and, in turn, prevent survivors from seeking intervention or mental health support services and reporting their abuse.

 The societal perception of IPV often revolves around the belief that partner abuse is provoked or that IPV survivors willingly stay in abusive situations.
 For example, one survivor stated that when she attended her court hearing for a DVRO, “The judge asked me if I deserved to be shot.”
 This survivor later stated, “I’m a BIPOC woman, Black, white, and Native. . . .
 My perpetrator was white, so of course the system took his side and made him the victim.”
 Dismissal of her IPV experience negatively impacted the implementation of laws that prohibit abusers’ access to guns.
 At a time when she faced a heightened risk, the system failed her.

 The pervasiveness of self-blame and shame accompanying IPV may lead to deadly consequences and a culture of silence.
-A survivor of family annihilation murder-suicide discusses the impact of being silenced:
+A survivor of family annihilation murder-suicide discussed the impact of being silenced:

 “When women finally ask for help—because we don’t always ask for help—we ask for help when it’s too late. . . .
 As domestic violence survivors, we downplay the situation.
 We don’t want to cause drama or we know we’re not going to be believed, or the person, the domestic abuser, is really very charming to other people.”

-While shame, stigma, and fear can limit women’s engagement with health services and the judicial system, focus group participants also discussed the stigma that men experienced when seeking mental healthcare services.
+While shame, stigma, and fear can limit women’s engagement with health services and the judicial system, according to focus group participants, men also experienced stigma when seeking mental healthcare services.
 Survivors mentioned various short- and long-term interventions that men sought, such as therapy from community-based organizations and visiting state mental health hospitals and psychiatric treatment centers.
 However, when men sought it, that care felt short.
 A survivor whose brother died by suicide following family annihilation describes the mental health care his brother received:

 “After his second attempt, it was just sort of a procedure with being found by the police and he had to go to a state mental health hospital, which they kept him for three days and then said that he was fine and not a threat to anybody.
 He indicated that none of those things ever did anything for him.”

-Men in the United States represent 87 percent of firearm suicide victims and are nearly seven times more likely than women to die by firearm suicide.32Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+Men in the United States represent 87 percent of firearm suicide victims and are nearly seven times more likely than women to die by firearm suicide.38Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
 A yearly average was developed using five years of the most recent available data: 2018 to 2022.
 White defined as non-Latinx origin.
-Yet men are less likely to seek help for mental health difficulties.33Ilyas Sagar-Ouriaghli et al., “Improving Mental Health Service Utilization among Men: A Systematic Review and Synthesis of Behavior Change Techniques within Interventions Targeting Help-Seeking,” American Journal of Men’s Health 13, no. 3 (May 2019): 155798831985700, https://doi.org/10.1177/1557988319857009.
+Yet men are less likely to seek help for mental health difficulties.39Ilyas Sagar-Ouriaghli et al., “Improving Mental Health Service Utilization among Men: A Systematic Review and Synthesis of Behavior Change Techniques within Interventions Targeting Help-Seeking,” American Journal of Men’s Health 13, no. 3 (May 2019): 155798831985700, https://doi.org/10.1177/1557988319857009.
 Why is this?
-Research has shown that men’s help-seeking behaviors for mental health support such as depression are influenced by societal masculinity norms such as being strong, self-reliant, and in control, and avoiding their emotions.34Silvia Krumm et al., “Men’s Views on Depression: A Systematic Review and Metasynthesis of Qualitative Research,” Psychopathology 50, no. 2 (March 11, 2017): 107–24, https://doi.org/10.1159/000455256.
-And when men do seek help, providers may underestimate their needs and miss or misdiagnose their psychological issues because of the providers’ own gender biases.35 Paul Sharp et al., “‘People Say Men Don’t Talk, Well That’s Bullshit’: A Focus Group Study Exploring Challenges and Opportunities for Men’s Mental Health Promotion,” PLoS One 17, no. 1 (January 21, 2022), https://doi.org/10.1371/journal.pone.0261997.
-As a result, the pressures to conform to these norms discourage men from seeking support, stigmatize their help-seeking behaviors, influence their silence, and may lead to unhealthy coping strategies such as substance misuse.
-Destigmatizing men’s mental health challenges and help-seeking as well as understanding how masculinity norms prevent seeking support is critical to preventing suicide and disrupting risk factors for IPHS.
+Research has shown that men’s help-seeking behaviors for mental health support for issues such as depression are influenced by societal norms surrounding masculinity, such as expectations that men should be strong, self-reliant, and in control, and should avoid expressing their emotions.40Silvia Krumm et al., “Men’s Views on Depression: A Systematic Review and Metasynthesis of Qualitative Research,” Psychopathology 50, no. 2 (March 11, 2017): 107–24, https://doi.org/10.1159/000455256.
+The pressures to conform to these norms discourage men from seeking support, stigmatize their help-seeking behaviors, influence their silence, and may lead to unhealthy coping strategies such as substance misuse.

 In the Aftermath of IPHS